dersiwi/tanker/README.md

 The shop (currenlty) only contains only things that the player can fire.
 I want to add shields and mines to the shop as well.

+Computer-players also have to be able to interact with the shop.

+## Further development

 ### Levels